michaeljstutz/node-data-migrator/README.md

 ### addPath(params)

 This function is used in adding path mappings to process.
-The params argument can be a single object or an array of object
+The params argument can be a single object or an array of objects

 **Since**